-Maze is a surgical procedure for the heart.
-Incisions are made through the electrical system of the upper chambers of the heart.
+Maze is a type of heart surgery.
+It is done through the upper chambers of the heart.
 The chambers are called the atria.

 |Copyright © Nucleus Medical Media, Inc.|